-I am a PhD candidate at the University of Washington in the School of Environmental and Forest Sciences, and a member of the Quantitative Ecology Lab led by Dr. Beth Gardner.
-I earned my Bachelor of Science (2008) and Master of Science (2017) in Wildlife Biology at the University of Montana.
-My research interests stem from a background in carnivore ecology, wildlife management, landscape ecology, and quantitative ecology.
+I am a postdoctoral researcher at the University of Idaho with the Idaho Cooperative Fish and Wildlife Research Unit.
+I recently earned my PhD (2022) in Environmental and Forest Sciences at the University of Washington, and my Master's (2017) and Bachelor's (2008) in Wildlife Biology at the University of Montana.
+My research interests stem from a background in carnivore ecology, species interactions, wildlife management, and quantitative ecology.
 My fieldwork and research experience have taken me to amazing parts of the western US, Canada, and even French Polynesia, to work with species ranging from gray wolves to red-footed boobies.

 I am currently collaborating with the Idaho Department of Fish and Game to study carnivore interactions in northern Idaho.
 I am using camera trap data and quantitative methods to understand how species interactions, as well as anthropogenic and environmental factors, structure carnivore communities.
 Prior to my current work, my research focused on the spatial and temporal patterns of predator-prey interactions among a community of species in eastern Washington with the Washington Predator-Prey Project, and how harvest mortality influenced wolf populations in the Northern Rocky Mountains.

 I’d love to hear from you!
 Email me at sarah.bassing [at] gmail.com and follow me on Twitter @S_Bassing.
 I post code on GitHub when I remember.
 My Google Scholar profile can be found here and me CV is here.